Keto Sesame Ginger Asian Meatballs

 Oven instructions

-On a parchment lined baking tray, add Asian meatballs and bake in a 400 degree oven for 9-12 minutes or until cooked through.
+On a parchment lined baking tray, add meatballs and bake in a 400 degree oven for 9-12 minutes or until cooked through.

 Stovetop instructions